Practical-Haemostasis.com

 Introduction

 Resistance to Activated Protein C [APC-R] was first reported in 1995 and in approximately 95% of cases is due to the Factor V Leiden [FVL] mutation – a G1691A missense mutation within the F5 gene resulting in the replacement of the Arginine 506 residue by a Glutamine [R506Q] and the abolition of an Activated Protein C [APC] inactivation cleavage site in Factor Va.
-This is illustrated diagrammatically below:
+This amino acid substitution slows the rate of FVa inactivation by approximately 10-fold, resulting in increased Thrombin generation and a hypercoagulable state.

 [APC - Activated Protein C; A1-A3, B & C1-C2 represent the domains of Factor V].